Quickstart: Scale compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics using T-SQL

 The following results show mySampleDataWarehouse has a service objective of DW400.

-In Azure Synapse, you can increase or decrease compute resources by adjusting data warehouse units.
+In dedicated SQL pool (formerly SQL DW), you can increase or decrease compute resources by adjusting data warehouse units.
 The Create and Connect - portal created mySampleDataWarehouse and initialized it with 400 DWUs.
 The following steps adjust the DWUs for mySampleDataWarehouse.